Do insurance companies share information?

 There are some companies out there that will take your word for it when asking about claims history.

+Insurance companies do share information in order to determine car insurance rates for their policyholders.
 Often, it’s the people who only have one accident or ticket who are the most worried.
 There’s something about being so close to a perfect record and paying the extra premium because of one mistake.
-This might also apply to people who previously had a lot of tickets, but who have made significant efforts to drive safer.
+This might also apply to people who previously had a lot of tickets but who have made significant efforts to drive safer.
+(For more information, read our “What are the benefits of insurance and why does it exist?“).

-When switching, be open to options like telematics programs with your auto insurance policy.
-Letting an insurance company track your driving behaviours for 90 days could get you an immediate discount and a bigger discount after the 90 days by allowing insurance companies to measure the risk you present as you drive right now.
+As you shop, be open to options like telematics programs with your auto insurance policy.
+Letting an insurance company track your driving behaviors for 90 days could get you an immediate discount and a bigger discount after the 90 days by allowing insurance companies to measure the risk you present as you drive right now.

 Compare Quotes From Top Companies and Save